-Tempeh is a fermented soybean cake that originated in Indonesia.
-It’s also a popular ingredient in plant-based meals, thanks to its firm, meaty texture and high protein content.
-(Smoky tempeh bacon, anyone?)
-What’s more, tempeh is super versatile and works well in a wide range of delicious recipes.
+Tempeh is a popular ingredient in plant-based meals, thanks to its firm, meaty texture and high protein content.

 But with so many ways to cook tempeh, choosing the best method can be overwhelming.
-We have your back, though—here’s how to cook tempeh, your new favorite plant protein.
+We have your back, though, with these three easy methods.

 What You’ll Need